The value of brand partnerships in content

 - GoPro and Red Bull (above) - these two action-loving brands joined forces on a multi-year, global partnership which sat around content production, distribution and cross-promotion as well as product innovation.

 - Levi’s and Pinterest - Styled by Levi’s offered personalised styling experiences tailored to each user’s tastes.
 Pinterest offered the millions of users interested in visual content, Levi’s offered digital personalisation and visual-focused boards.

 - Airbnb and Flipboard - the online rental site partnered with content curation platform Flipboard with users being invited to explore and “heart” stories featuring Airbnb Experiences which automatically entered them into a competition to win a free Airbnb trip.
 The campaign also spawned another co-created campaign called Trips, which allowed Airbnb users to connect with hosts and actually book experiences when travelling.

 As an agency, creating brand partnerships around content is one of our specialisms.
 It is, after all, an effective evolution of the traditional advertising model for some businesses, seeking to get more from their campaigns.

-Harley Davidson & Jeep (above) - An experiential and content co-creation partnership between these automotive giants.
+- Harley Davidson and Jeep (above) - an experiential and content co-creation partnership between these automotive giants.